scvalex/ltc/docs/final.md

 \label{sec:propagation-problems}

-We now discuss a few *practical* problems that may crop up when nodes propagate changes to one another.
+We now discuss a few *practical* problems that crop up when nodes propagate changes to each other.

 We have already mentioned that it is possible for a node to receive the same changes multiple times.
 This can either happen because